-Deirdre L. Wade, QC, is a partner in the Saint John office of Cox & Palmer.
+Deirdre L. Wade, KC, is a partner in the Saint John office of Cox & Palmer.
 She was called to the New Brunswick Bar in 1988 after completing her education at the University of New Brunswick.
-Deirdre was appointed the designation of Queen’s Counsel in 2005 and joins Cox & Palmer after many years as a partner with the former firm Barry Spalding.
+Deirdre was appointed the designation of Queen’s Counsel (now King’s Counsel) in 2005 and joined Cox & Palmer after many years as a partner with the former firm Barry Spalding.

 - Advising clients with respect to privacy and access law issues including compliance with federal and provincial privacy and access legislation.

 - Experience in the management of the defence of large litigation cases.
 Deirdre has successfully managed a products liability case involving in excess of 100 claimants, a construction law claim involving significant documentary discovery and disclosure issues and a number of highly technical property loss claims having indemnity values in excess of $100 million.

 - Advising professionals on insurance requirements and policy coverage including advice on long-term disability insurance and business and practice interruption policies.

 - Retained by a variety of professionals on disciplinary issues.
 While assisting as co-counsel in a Constitutional Challenge to New Brunswick’s Physician Resource Management Plan, Deirdre developed considerable knowledge with respect to issues pertaining to physician resource planning and management.
 Deirdre has worked with two professional regulatory bodies in regards to labour mobility issues and compliance with the Federal/Provincial Agreement on Internal Trade and has completed a number of mandates pertaining to privacy issues and compliance with privacy and access to information legislation for health care professionals.